React is one of the most popular JavaScript libraries used to build modern, dynamic web applications.

 2. Use Meaningful URLs and Descriptive Metadata

-Google's guidelines for SEO recommend using meaningful URLs, optimizing page titles and descriptions, and using descriptive anchor text for internal links.
+Google's guidelines for JavaScript SEO recommend using meaningful URLs, optimizing page titles and descriptions, and using descriptive anchor text for internal links.

 These recommendations apply to ReactJS sites as well.